Roli Pereira de Sa

-Roli Pereira de Sa (born 10 December 1996) is a French professional footballer who plays as a midfielder for club Sochaux.
+Roli Pereira de Sa (born 10 December 1996) is a French professional footballer who plays as a midfielder.

 Career

 Paris Saint-Germain

 Pereira de Sa joined the Paris Saint-Germain Academy in 2011.
 In January 2016, he was loaned to Paris FC until the end of the season.
 He made his debut with the Ligue 2 team on 29 January 2016 in a match against Brest.

 Pereira de Sa was loaned to Tours on 31 August 2016.
 He was sent back to Paris Saint-Germain on 1 January 2017.

 Nantes

 Peireira de Sa joined Nantes on 8 August 2017 for four seasons.

 Sochaux

 On 1 June 2022, Pereira de Sa signed for Ligue 2 side Sochaux on a three-year contract.

 Personal life

 Born in France, Pereira de Sa is of Angolan and DR Congolese descent.